-Snow Sports – Skiing, Snowshoeing & Snowmobiling
+Snow Sports: Skiing, Snowshoeing & Snowmobiling

-Speaking of snow, the communities along the Sunshine Coast are situated very close to sea level, and thus receive minimal snowfall on a typical year.
-That said, the neighboring terrain is mountainous and it doesn’t take long to reach the snow line for those that seek it.
+The communities along the Sunshine Coast are situated very close to sea level, and receive minimal snowfall in a typical year.
+That being said, the neighboring terrain is mountainous and it doesn’t take long to reach the snow line.
 Visitors to the Powell River region can enjoy the snow along the higher elevations of the Sunshine Coast Trail, such as Tin Hat Mountain, or in the Knuckleheads.

 Waterfalls & Trails